Max León

-Maximino León Molina (born February 4, 1950 in Acula, Veracruz, Mexico) is a Mexican former pitcher in Major League Baseball who played from 1973 through 1978 for the Atlanta Braves.
+Maximino León Molina (born February 4, 1950) is a Mexican former pitcher in Major League Baseball who played from 1973 through 1978 for the Atlanta Braves.
 Listed at 5' 10", 145 lb., he batted and threw right-handed.

 MLB career

 In a six-season MLB career, León posted a 14–18 record with 170 strikeouts and a 3.71 ERA in 162 appearances, including 13 starts, two complete games, one shutout, 13 saves, and 310.1 innings of work.

 Mexican career

 León had an extensive career in the Mexican League, playing for the Charros de Jalisco, Alacranes de Durango, Piratas de Campeche, Diablos Rojos del México, Tecolotes de Nuevo Laredo, Tabasco, Leones de Yucatán and Rieleros de Aguascalientes in the Liga Mexicana de Beisbol, and the Naranjeros de Hermosillo and Tomateros de Culiacán in the Mexican Pacific League.
-He was elected to the Mexican Baseball of Fame in 1997.
+He was elected to the Mexican Baseball Hall of Fame in 1997.